Home » Travel Information

 Only licensed taxis are permitted on Lanzarote.
 These are white vehicles with green taxi lights on top (except in Yaiza, where some of the fleet are red).
 You can flag down a taxi in the street if the green light is on.

 All taxis are metered and will have their rates displayed in the car.
 There are taxi ranks in all the main resorts, as well as at the airport outside the arrivals hall.
-You can expect to pay approximately €20 for a transfer to Puerto del Carmen, €25 to Costa Teguise and €45 to Playa Blanca from the airport.
 The transfer time is roughly 10 minutes to Puerto del Carmen, 15 minutes to Costa Teguise and 30 to 40 minutes to Playa Blanca, depending on traffic.

 Telephone: 0034 928 524 222